josdem/hugo/content/techtalk/sysadmin/cloud_formation_ec2.md

 **hints**

 * `InstanceSecurityGroup` Creates an Amazon EC2 security group.
 Here we are defining 22 and 80 inbound rules, for more information about Security Groups go [Here](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-security-group.html)
+* `UserData` property runs a shell command in order to install last git version

 That's it, to launch your EC2 instance execute this command from terminal: